-In accordance with the development of the campaign and of the international situation, mass collections of signatures to the Appeal can be envisaged.
+In accordance with the development of the campaign and o the international situation, mass collections of signatures to th Appeal can be envisaged.

 II.
 MEETINGS OF THE LEADING AND OTHER BODIES OF THE MOVEMENT

 i.
 Session of the Presidential Committee: